-Professional liability insurance, also called errors and omissions insurance, protects small businesses against the costs of client lawsuits over unsatisfactory work.
+Professional liability insurance protects small videography and photography businesses against the costs of client lawsuits over unsatisfactory work.
+It's also called errors and omissions insurance (E&O).

-When clients think you made a mistake or didn’t live up to your contract, they could sue.
-Lawsuits can be expensive for photographers and videographers, especially if you are a freelancer.
-If a client claims the corporate video you shot wasn’t up to par, or a mother doesn’t think you captured her newborn in the most flattering light for a portrait, professional liability insurance can help pay legal bills if you're sued.
+If a client claims the corporate video you shot wasn’t up to par, or a mother doesn’t think you captured her newborn in the most flattering light for a portrait, a professional liability insurance policy can help pay legal bills if you're sued.

 This policy provides liability coverage related to: